Rutgers logo

 Leadership and Community Engagement

-The Senior Assistant Director will establish and nurture connections with other career professionals within Career Exploration and Success, as well as across the campus, who interact with graduate students.
-Additionally, they will lead the Doctoral Student Career Community Advisory Board to oversee the management of career preparation programs, recruitment events, and future student-alumni mentoring activities tailored specifically for the community.
 The board will consist of faculty/staff, industry professionals, and student leaders aligned with the career community.
-Moreover, the incumbent will cultivate relationships with campus entities dedicated to serving graduate students, such as the School of Graduate Studies, Graduate Student Life, and the Rutgers Graduate Student Association.
-Furthermore, the Senior Assistant Director will act as the main point of contact for career presentation requests from graduate student-affiliated organizations and campus partners.
+The incumbent will cultivate relationships with campus entities dedicated to serving graduate students, such as the School of Graduate Studies, Graduate Student Life, and the Rutgers Graduate Student Association.
+Furthermore, the Career Counseling Officer will act as the main point of contact for career presentation requests from graduate student-affiliated organizations and campus partners.

 Networking-1